Cornell-Tech-PAML-Course-2023/homework2/README.md

 pd.dropna() - function that drops rows or columns with Nan values.
 Drop Nan values before removing outliers. np.percentile() - function that computes the q-th percentile of data along the specified axis.
 Using this function to compute the 25th and 75th percentile.

-<b>Task 9 (Checkpoint 5)</b>: Handling Text/Categorical Data.
+## Task 9 (Checkpoint 5): Handling Text/Categorical Data

 Encode categorical features with integer encoding and one-hot encoding and write one function for each encoding technique.
 Add a button for each method which calls the functions below for their respective functions.

 Write a function called integer_encode_feature() using pd.get_dummies() function - converts categorical variables to indicator function (i.e., one-hot encoding).
 Then, use st.button() to create a button to run the function.
 See the HW2 code for inputs and outputs.

 Write a function called one_hot_encode_feature() using OrdinalEncoder fit_transform() - maps categorical variables to unique integers (i.e., integer encoding).
 Then, use st.button() to create a button to run the function.
 See the HW2 code for inputs and outputs.

-<b>Task 10 (Checkpoint 6)</b>: Create new features.
+## Task 10 (Checkpoint 6): Create new features

 Create new features using existing ones in the dataset using four mathematical operations including 1) addition, 2) subtraction, 3) multiplication, 4) division, and 5) square root, 6) ceil, and 7) floor.
 Collect two numerical features for the math operations using st.multiselect(), except square root which takes one feature as input using st.selectbox().
 See example for collecting numerical columns below:
 ```
 numeric_columns = list(df.select_dtypes(include='number').columns)
 ```
 Write the create_feature() function that creates a new feature using the output.
 It takes a pandas dataframe, a list of mathematical operations to apply to one or more features, and a list of one (for square root) or two features (all other features).
 For example, a user can select to ‘add’ total_bedrooms and total_rooms then the function adds these two features, and names the feature with the feature name specified as input.
 See the HW2 code for inputs and outputs.

-Use the following function(s):
+Use the following function(s) for create_feature():
-* st.text_input() - function that displays a text field and a user to input text.
-Collect user input to name the new feature.
-* st.button() - function that creates a button.
-Create a button to create the new feature.
-* st.selectbox() - function that creates a menu for selecting a single item.
-Create a menu with the integer and one-hot encoding.
-* st.multiselect() - function that creates a menu for selecting multiple items.
-Create a menu with features from the dataset as options.
 * np.sqrt() - function that computes the square root of a number.
 Compute the square root of a feature when selected by the user.
 * np.ceil() - rounds float values up
 * np.floor() - rounds float values down

+The following functions are used for input to create_feature(): st.text_input() - function that displays a text field and a user to input text.
+Collect user input to name the new feature. st.button() - function that creates a button.
+Create a button to create the new feature. st.selectbox() - function that creates a menu for selecting a single item.
+Create a menu with the integer and one-hot encoding.

 <b>Task 11</b>: Summarize descriptive statistics.
 Feel free to reuse code from HW1.